 8 teaspoons reduced-fat butter or Smart Balance Light

-8 ounces lean pastrami or turkey pastrami, see shopping tip
+8 ounces lean pastrami or turkey pastrami, or lean corned beef, see shopping tip

 1⅓ cups sauerkraut, drained and rinsed